My Services

 -

-Ideally in the second trimester to have adequate time to prepare, but can be in the third!
+Ideally in the second trimester to have adequate time to prepare, but can be any time!

 Functional Childbirth Education